ironhack-labs/lab-react-ironcontacts/README.md

   git push origin master
   ```

-- Navigate to your repo and [create a Pull Request](https://help.github.com/articles/creating-a-pull-request/)
+- Create Pull Request so your TAs can check up your work.

 ## Installation

 ```
 $ cd starter-code